All Episodes

 He's taking it out because he wants to look more professional.

-I'm I'm I'm not kidding.
+I'm not kidding.

-Since the absentee ballot.
+Sent the absentee ballot.

-Well, that's the that's the whole point when you start talking about voter fraud and and voting machines and not counting all the votes, and um I guess this is the left's reaction.
+Well, that's the whole point when you start talking about voter fraud and voting machines and not counting all the votes.

-All of this is uh on top of a Sunday Detroit news investigation that showed many absentee ballots, as many as 380,000 registered to dead people, fraudulent or invalid addresses, and mentally incapacitated voters.
+All of this is on top of a Sunday Detroit news investigation that showed many absentee ballots, as many as 380,000 registered to dead people, fraudulent or invalid addresses, and mentally incapacitated voters.

-The Detroit News reported that Curry's paid workers help incapacitated workers in a back room at a nursing home.
+The Detroit news reported that Curry's paid workers help incapacitated workers in a back room at a nursing home.

 Paper also reported that these suspicious practices date back to 1964, when Jackie Curry and her late husband were charged with soliciting people to sign applications for absentee ballots and advising them how to mark their ballots.

-So is it any wonder John Kerry won Michigan?
+So, is it any wonder John Kerry won Michigan?

 They sent the absentee ballots out and they were already pre-marked.